davidlesicnik/homelab-tf/README.md

 ```bash
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```

+## Configure vault

+Next we need to configure two things.
+1. Vault auto-unseal
+2. Vault configuration for ESO

 Next we need to setup vault auto-unseal after reboot.
 List the keys and unseal the vault manually for the first time